GraceAKelly/IrisDataSetProject/README.md

 ![Headings Using Pandas](Headingsusingpandas.JPG)

-Dataset basic information was generated using pandas and ipython outputting:
+Basic statisical information was generated about the data set using pandas and ipython outputting:
 150 rows
 5 columns